Bertrand256/dash-masternode-tool/README.md

 requires sending 1000 Dash to an address controlled by the *Dash Core* wallet.
 After the recent increase in the value of Dash and a burst in the amount of malware distributed over the Internet, you do not have to be paranoid to conclude that keeping large amounts of funds in a software wallet is not the most secure option.
-For these reasons, it is highly recommended to use a **hardware wallet** for this purpose.
+For these reasons, it is highly recommended using a **hardware wallet** for this purpose.

 # Dash Masternode Tool